SSWConsulting/SSW.Rules.Content/rules/do-you-book-a-minimum-of-1-days-work-at-a-time/rule.md

 There are always exceptions, such as emergencies or small fixes, but do your best to limit them.

+### Checking for Exceptions

 You should always bill an 8-hour day, unless the developer feels that some time should be written off and you agree with their assessment.
 Speak to the developer if you see any discrepancies.

+Some developers may take it upon themselves to only timesheet for 6 or 7 hours, and book the rest internally.
+This should only be allowed if they have explicit permission from their manager ahead of time.

 For example:

 > "Hey XXX, I see you are putting down 6 hours for Company A when I have booked you for the whole day.
-Can put the whole 8 hours down and let me know if you think something should be written off?"
+Please always timesheet the full 8 hours and let me know if you think something should be written off."

 See Rules to Better Sales Account Management -  [Do you book in a minimum of 1 day's work at a time?](/do-you-book-in-a-minimum-of-1-days-work-at-a-time)